-Altitude sickness is a problem for people by the low pressure and lack of oxygen in the mountain.
-Many people travel to the high Himalayas, but only some suffer from altitude sickness.
-The altitude problem should be a huge problem and can kill.
-Here is the general information about altitude sickness, what to do to avoid this problem, and how to be safe.
+Altitude Sickness is a problem for people by the low pressure and lack of oxygen in the mountain.
+Many people travel to the high Himalayas, but only some suffer from Altitude Sickness.
+The Altitude Problem should be a huge problem and can kill.
+Here is the general information about Altitude Sickness, how to avoid this problem, and how to be safe.
 Please read this article before going to the mountain.

 Table of Contents